What The Four Noble Truths Remind Us About Suffering, Trauma, Adversity, and Healing | Securing Liberation Through The Eightfold Path

-I first learned about the Four Noble Truths in my sophomore year of High School.
+I first learned about the Four Noble Truths in my freshman or sophomore year of High School.
 I know this as a fact because I distinctly remember being yelled at by a fellow classmate when I raised my hand to recite the first truth.

 I remember the moment clearly because he reacted to my answer with such anger and force that he not only revealed that he had not completed his homework assignment but also made it seem as if I were the one who had first discovered and shared the understanding with our group.